brucemack/tt07-sb-mixer/README.md

 ![](../../workflows/gds/badge.svg) ![](../../workflows/docs/badge.svg)

-# Tiny Tapeout Analog Project
+# Analog/Digital ASIC Project for Tiny Tapeout

-This is an analog/digital mixed signal design created for Tiny Tapeout 7.
+This is a mixed analog/digital design created for Tiny Tapeout 7.
 This is my first time through the ASIC design process and things are very experimental.
 My ASIC tile contains a double balanced mixer (Gilbert Cell) and a quadrature clock generation circuit.